 In this regard, with the advent of the CAADP Results Framework 2015-2025, ECOWAS also revised its ECOWAP Results Framework in tandem with that of the CAADP.
 The Results Framework defined the results expected to be achieved by all stakeholders including the Member States and Regional players.
 This continues to be the working coordination tool for the next ten years for stakeholders to promote efficient and coherent action, and thus avoid duplication of efforts in the sub-region.

-To enhance the effective implementation of the ECOWAP M&E, a Monitoring and Evaluation Unit is instituted at the regional level, based at the Directorate of Agriculture under the Department of Agriculture, Environment & Water Resources.
-It is a unit within the Directorate of Agriculture with dedicated responsibility for M&E of all initiatives (policies, programs, projects) undertaken within the framework of ECOWAP/CAADP.
+To enhance the effective implementation of the ECOWAP M&E, a Monitoring and Evaluation Unit is instituted at the regional level, based at the Directorate of Agriculture and Rural Development, under the Department of Agriculture, Environment & Water Resources.
+It is a unit with dedicated responsibility for M&E of all initiatives (policies, programs, projects) undertaken within the framework of ECOWAP/CAADP.
 This unit plays the role of synthesizing, analyzing, storing, managing and reporting aggregate results of the overall performance of the ECOWAP/CAADP framework to the Advisory Committee for Agriculture composed of compact partners and stakeholders.
-The data/information that feeds into this synthesis and aggregate analysis are: a) the data/information collected and reported by the M&E units located at different implementing partners operating at regional level, and b) from each member state’s data coordinating committees.
-The ultimate is to have the M&E data collected and aggregated at the national level flow to regional level and then to continent level.
-At each level the information is processed and aggregated to add value towards the goal of generating knowledge that can be used as an input into joint decision making.
+The data/information that feeds into this synthesis and aggregate analysis are: a) the data/information collected and reported by the M&E units located at different implementing partners operating at regional level, and b) from each Member State’s data coordinating committees.
+The ultimate goal is to have the M&E data collected and aggregated at the national level flow to regional level and then to continent level.
+At each level, the information is processed and aggregated to add value towards the goal of generating knowledge that can be used as an input into joint decision making.
 As such, well-resourced units/offices of M&E at each of these units of aggregation (national and regional) and M&E reporting units (i.e., project implementers) are meant to be the backbone of an efficient and functional M&E system for the overall ECOWAP/CAADP program.